What Should I Do in a CGX Investigation?

 Oberheiden P.C.
-Has Defended Business Owners Across the United States Including Miami, Los Angeles, Houston, Dallas, New York, Newark/NJ, Philadelphia, Detroit, San Diego, Ohio, New Orleans, Pacific North West
+Has Defended Business Owners Across the United States Including Miami, Houston, Dallas, New York, Newark/NJ, Philadelphia, Detroit, Ohio, New Orleans, Pacific North West

 The FBI currently investigates business owners of laboratories, billing companies, distributorships, lead generators, and telemedicine companies for alleged Medicare Fraud in connection with PGX and CGX testing.
 Current indictments in Newark, Miami, Los Angeles, and other cities demonstrate how seriously the Justice Department is prosecuting illegal kickback arrangements, commission payments, and fraudulent billing to Medicare.
 If you find yourself in the middle of an investigation or are concerned about the general scope of the investigations, please call us immediately, including on weekends.